bonitasoft/bonita-doc/md/rest-api-extension-archetype.md

 $ ./mvnw
 ```

 It should build and test the generated api sample.
-The result of this build is a zip archive that can be retrieved in the target folder of the project.
+The result of this build is a .zip archive that can be retrieved in the target folder of the project.
-You can deploy this api extension archive using Bonita portal.
+You can deploy this API extension archive using Bonita Portal.

 ### Deployment

-To deploy the REST API extension:
+To deploy the REST API Extension:

-1. Connect to Bonita Portal with a user account that have Administrator profile
+1. Go to the Administrator Portal
-1. Switch to administration view
+1. Click on _Resources_
-1. Go in Resources and click on Add button
+1. Click on the _Add_ button
-1. Select the previously created zip file
+1. Select the previously created .zip file
+1. Click on _Next_
-1. Click on Next and on Confirm
+1. Click on _Confirm_

 ### Configure the authorization

-To configure the REST API authorization checkout the dedicated [documentation page](rest-api-authorization.md).
+To configure the REST API authorization, checkout the dedicated [documentation page](rest-api-authorization.md).
 Note that you can reuse existing permissions that are already mapped to provided profiles (User, Administrator).